umbraco/UmbracoDocs/14/umbraco-workflow/getting-started/workflow-content-app.md

 The History sub-section provides a chronological audit trail of workflow activity for the current node.
 It displays a table containing the following information:

-* Type of Publish.
+* Type of Publish
-* Who the workflow is requested by.
+* Who the workflow is requested by
-* The date the workflow was requested.
+* The date the workflow was requested
-* Comments.
+* Comments
-* Status of the workflow.
+* Status of the workflow

 ![History sub-section](../../../10/umbraco-workflow/getting-started/images/History-sub-section.png)